-The Department expects that annual vapor leak testing under proposed section 129.61a would cost approximately \$750 for each facility.
-The cost would be approximately \$1.0 million a year more than the cost to comply with the NESHAP ((\$750 a year testing costs \ 1,981 GDFs subject to proposed rulemaking) - (\$165 a year for testing costs \ \$17 GDFs subject to NESHAP) = \$1.35 million) \ 0.7 factoring a 30% tax deduction for the increased costs equals approximately \$1.0 million).
-Repairs under this proposed rulemaking are estimated to cost the owners and operators \$1.5 million more (\$2.5 million for repairs for this proposed rulemaking minus \$1.0 for repairs associated with the NESHAP, repairs include replacement of P/V vent valves, low permeation hoses, ECO nozzles, and underground piping) than the repairs under the NESHAP.
-Most of the increase in repair costs would be attributed to increased replacement costs of low permeation hoses and ECO nozzles.
-The amount of gasoline that GDFs would save from reduced evaporation would be in the range of \$1.0 million to \$1.7 million per year (the estimated gallons of gasoline saved from vapor leak testing and repair are 419,443 to 719,558 multiplied by an estimated cost of \$2.40 a gallon of gasoline).
-In addition, consumers would benefit from the reduced evaporation from hoses and reduced evaporation and small spills from nozzles.
-Although requiring low permeation hoses and ECO nozzles would be the most expensive element of this proposed rulemaking to owners and operators of GDFs, consumers would save approximately \$450,000 a year from reduced evaporation when using low permeation hoses and ECO nozzles (estimated reduced evaporation from low permeation hoses and ECO nozzles of 120,719 and 66,737 gallons, respectively, at \$2.40 a gallon).
-In addition, ozone and hazardous air pollution would be reduced and surface and ground water contamination would be avoided.
+The Department expects that annual vapor leak testing under section 129.61a will cost approximately \$750 for each facility.
+The cost would be approximately \$1.0 million a year more than the cost to comply with the NESHAP ((\$750 a year testing costs 1,981 GDFs subject to final-form rulemaking) -(\$165 a year for testing costs 817 GDFs subject to NESHAP) = \$1.35 million) 0.7 factoring a 30% tax deduction for the increased costs equals approximately \$1.0 million).
+Repairs under this final-form rulemaking are estimated to cost the owners and operators \$1.5 million more (\$2.5 million for repairs for this final-form rulemaking minus \$1.0 million for repairs associated with the NESHAP; repairs include replacement of P/V vent valves, low permeation hoses, ECO nozzles, and underground piping) than the repairs under the NESHAP.
+Most of the increase in repair costs will be attributed to increased replacement costs of low permeation hoses and ECO nozzles.
+The amount of gasoline that GDFs will save from reduced evaporation is in the range of \$1.3 million to \$2.3 million per year (the estimated gallons of gasoline saved from vapor leak testing and repair are 419,443 to 719,558 multiplied by an estimated cost of \$3.20 a gallon of gasoline).
+In addition, consumers will benefit from the reduced evaporation from hoses and reduced evaporation and small spills from nozzles.
+Although requiring low permeation hoses and ECO nozzles is the most expensive element of this final-form rulemaking to owners and operators of GDFs, consumers will save approximately \$407,000 a year from reduced evaporation when using low permeation hoses and ECO nozzles (estimated reduced evaporation from low permeation hoses and ECO nozzles of approximately 67,000 and 60,000 gallons, respectively, at \$3.20 gallon).
+In addition, ozone and hazardous air pollution will be reduced and surface and ground water contamination will be avoided.